lkobierski/qa-engineering/01-test-documentation/bug-reports/inventory/004-inv-bug-report.md

-# BUG-INVENTORY-004 — Some products cannot be added to cart using "Add to cart" button
+# BUG-INVENTORY-004 — Some products cannot be added to shopping cart using "Add to cart" button
 ## Application under test
 https://www.saucedemo.com